 While HOAs must comply with federal law, you must still have a policy regulating how requests are made.
-Ask the homeowner to identify what they need and why they don’t need.
-You can request for supporting documents if the disability is not immediately visible.
+Ask the homeowner to identify what they need and why they need it.
+You can request supporting documents if the disability is not immediately visible.
 However, some state laws dictate that HOAs must not request such documents if the disability is obvious.

-Depending on state laws, your HOA may need to perform background checks on prospective employees and homeowners.
+Depending on state laws, your HOA may need to perform background checks on prospective employees, homeowners, or tenants.
 Some states even penalize associations that fail to conduct such checks.
 However, due to the Fair Housing Act, you must be careful about what you ask.
 When constructing your background check policy, it is best to consult with an HOA attorney to protect both your association and its members.

 Having the right HOA policies guiding your community can lead your association to success.
 After all, homeowners association rules and regulations define what you can and can’t do.
 These HOA policies keep the community in check and working in good order.
 In a lot of cases, they even shield your association from potential lawsuits.
 So, make sure to have these homeowners association policies in place.
 It may also help to ask experts for sample HOA rules and regulations to enforce.